google/timesketch/docs/guides/admin/troubleshooting.md

 - Any errors in Timesketch / celery worker logs
 - Any errors in ES logs?
 - Any errors in postgres logs?
-- What versions is running (Timesketch, Plaso, ...)
+- What versions is running (Timesketch, Plaso, ...) `cat /usr/local/src/timesketch/timesketch/version.py` in the Docker container to get the Timesketch version

 ## Frontend issues